kamilaworonicz-ba/physics-product-launch/README.md

 `Status: Shipped` `Domain: Publishing / EdTech` `Market: Poland, primary school physics, grades 7–8 (2021–2025)`
 `Methods: Surveys / Focus Groups / Prototyping / Team & Freelancer Management`

 I led the development and launch of a new physics textbook series based on research with 1,150+ teachers.
-In the 2023 adoption round, 7% of Polish physics teachers chose the series, making it the publisher's best-performing new subject launch.
+In the 2023 adoption round, 7% of Polish physics teachers chose the series.

 The starting position was challenging: the publisher's previous physics series had remained niche, while one competitor dominated textbook usage among the teachers we surveyed (over 80%).